 Note that there are many available actions and behaviors that by default are not assigned to any modifier.
+Double-click in the Preferences, Mouse Modifiers behavior column for any context modifier to explore these.

 Track Grouping Actions

 REAPER's Actions List includes several track grouping actions which you can access via the list, or for which you can create your own keyboard shortcuts, toolbar buttons, or menu items.
 Some examples are shown here: